 About Bosworth Field – Actual Site

-During the wars, the Crown alternated between the two houses, depending on who had defeated whom at the most recent battle.
+During the Wars of the Roses, the Crown alternated between the two houses of York and Lancaster depending on who had defeated whom at the most recent battle.
 Both Henry VI and Edward IV lost the crown and were later restored at different times.

-The real Bosworth Field – this one – was only confirmed to the public in February 2010, following the excavation of several artefacts at this location, proving that this was the actual site of Richard III’s demise.
-Amongst them was a silver badge bearing the King’s emblem – a boar.
+The real Bosworth Field was only confirmed to the public in February 2010 however, following the excavation of several artefacts at a site around a mile away that was the actual site of Richard III’s demise.
+Amongst these was a silver badge bearing Richard’s emblem – a boar.

 The Bosworth Field Visitor Centre offers 2 kilometre-long guided walks of the battlefield on Saturdays, Sundays and Mondays at 11am and 2pm – visitors are advised to pre-book and the timings are subject to change.

 The actual site of the Battle of Bosworth Field is located in rural Leicestershire.
 The easiest way to get there is by driving: take the M42 or A5 and exit onto the A444, heading for Bosworth Road or Fenn Lanes.
 There is parking for £2.50 at the Visitor Centre, from which the guided walks may be taken.